Ideal for Summer Season

 - Day 6

-Disembarking at the harbour, take in the sights by walking along the Pine Walk.
+Disembarking at the harbor, take in the sights by walking along the Pine Walk.
 This is the most popular walk in the area, which shows off pretty sights of the surrounding coastline and ends up at an old military base which is now home to several fire fighting vehicles.
 Returning to the more central area of the town you can try out some traditional cuisine and visit the weekly market to buy some cultural goods including fresh produce, crafts and clothing.
 If religious monuments are of interest to you, the Church Of Our Lady Of Carmen is located nearby and is open to all visitors.

 To finish off your day, return to your luxury charter yacht for some water sports of your choosing and a relaxing evening watching the sunset over a glass of wine.